waddlesplash/haiku-kitchen/README.md

 use the `builder:create` command.
 The script will return the contents of the `builder.conf` file that should be placed on the builder.
 Note that the file contains a key that **CANNOT BE RECOVERED** by any means; so don't lose it!
+Additionally, the server's `server.crt` certificate must be placed on the builder alongside the `builder.conf`.

 The following packages must also be installed on the builder:
 ```